swiftlang/swift-evolution/proposals/nnnn-overridable-members-in-extensions.md

 ## Detailed design

+Methods introduced in an extension may be marked ``final`` just like methods declared within classes.

 Besides safety, the other reason we didn't add this feature is because the Swift method dispatch mechanism uses a single virtual dispatch table for a